 A figure of “The Drug Development Pipeline” created for PLOS Medicine by Giovanni Maki was reused and enhanced in the Drugs for Neglected Diseases Initiative Newsletter (DNDi), giving proper credit to the original artist and source.

-The use of the Creative Commons Attribution License means that permission is not necessary for any of these reuses and translations as long as the source and authors are properly cited.
+The use of the Creative Commons Attribution (CC BY) license means that permission is not necessary for any of these reuses and translations as long as the source and authors are properly cited.

 PLOS Article Collections and Supplements